Rent safe and private dog parks hosted by locals

 Struggling to find a dog friendly national park near you?

-Sniffspot might be the solution!
+Sniffspot might be the solution.

 Sniffspot is the largest network of private dog parks for rent in the world.
 Each of the thousands of Sniffspot dog parks are hosted by locals on private land with 100% private bookings to maximize safety for guests and their dogs.

-Sniffspot offers various types of dog parks, including fenced fields, water parks, indoor dog parks, dog beaches, and more — so you can carve out time to give your dog the fulfillment and off-leash freedom they deserve even if they have to wait back at the hotel or Airbnb while you visit a few places they aren’t allowed, too.
-Click here to learn more about Sniffspots near you!
+Sniffspot offers various types of dog parks, including fenced fields, water parks, indoor dog parks, dog beaches, and more—so you can carve out time to give your dog the fulfillment and off-leash freedom they deserve even if they have to wait back at the hotel or Airbnb while you visit a few places they aren’t allowed, too.

-Acadia National Park in Maine
+Dog-friendly Acadia National Park in Maine

 Acadia, located on the Maine coast, is one of the most popular pet-friendly national parks!
 Almost all 120 miles of hiking trails and 45 miles of carriage roads within the park allow pets, with the exception of a few trails that require climbing on iron rungs or ladders.
+(These hikes would be impassable for most canines, anyway.)

-Congaree National Park in South Carolina
+Dog-friendly Congaree National Park in South Carolina

 Congaree National Park in South Carolina, with the largest intact expanse of old growth bottomland hardwood forest in the southeastern United States, is a pet-friendly park that welcomes all visitors.
 Leashed pets are allowed on trails, including the boardwalk, as well as in the campgrounds.